-A bill and remittance form will be mailed on the dates indicated above.
-Any student who does not receive the bill within one week after its issuance should notify the center for Academic Affairs.
+Please check the University website.
+Any student who does not receive the bill within one week after its issuance should notify the Center for Academic Affairs.
 Failure to complete payment will result in dismissal from Sophia University.

-B. Reduction due to Graduation postponement < commonly known as "thesis reduction"> For details, please consult the Center for Academic Affairs.
+B. Reduction due to Graduation Postponement <commonly known as "thesis reduction"> For details, please consult the Center for Academic Affairs.